 General Support – Assist in grant application preparation, manuscript proofreading and editing, literature searches, and transcription as assigned.
 Primary purpose is to provide additional support to research studies.

-REQUIRED: Bachelor's degree in science or health-related field; OR Bachelor's degree in other fields/completion of 3 years college science, plus 2 years patient-related or research experience; OR Associate's degree in Allied Health profession plus 1 year of patient-related or research experience; OR High School Diploma plus 5 years patient related experience with 2 years in clinical study at the TE06 level.
-Degree must be completed by June 1, 2019.
+REQUIRED: Bachelor's Degree in science or health-related field, from accredited institution; OR Associate's Degree in allied health profession, plus 1 year patient-related or research experience; OR Bachelor's Degree in other fields/completion of 3 years college science, plus 2 years patient-related or research experience; OR High School Diploma, plus 5 years patient-related experience with two years in clinical study at the TE06 level.

 Salary Plan: TE

 Founded in 1820, Indiana University is the state’s public university system, comprised of two core campuses—IU-Bloomington and IUPUI—and six regional campuses located throughout the state.
 Combined, the total student population is more than 114,000 undergraduate, graduate and professional school students.
 IU is one of the largest employers in the state, with over 20,000 faculty and staff.
 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
 Diversity and inclusion remains a core commitment to IU’s mission to cultivate an educational environment that supports equal access, participation and representation on all of its campuses and that provides educational and career opportunities for all.